Neilus03/NegMed/README.md

 ### Data

-You can get all the data you will need in the following folder from google drive so you don't need to search for it.
+You can get all the data you will need in the following folder from google drive so you don't need to search for it (Asho's data, rights reserved).

 [ASHO Data](https://drive.google.com/file/d/1T64hrblTrrFRY6d9vLgFSjkM8Elrl9Vt/view?usp=sharing)